MarcusSchweizer91/CardCollector/README.md

+# CardCollector

-# CardCollector - Online TradingCard Plattform
+the online TradingCard Plattform